jakubjanak2004/messenger-repo/README.md

 If the loggin process is not succesfull you wil get information that username or password is wrong.
 We cannot state if one or the other is  wrong for security reasons.
 Please check the email and password you entered.

-If the loggin process succeeeded you will be redirected to the chats page.
+If the loggin process succeeeded you will be redirected to the chats page automatically.
+Then you can continue in using the application as logged user.

 # Using an logged acount

+When you are logged in session is created in the server side of the application and while the session is valid, you are considered as logged user.
+After that period you will be redirected to the login page.

-### Chats page
+## Chats page

 ![Chats Page Image](https://github.com/jakubjanak2004/messenger-repo/blob/main/Semestralka/images/Sn%C3%ADmka%20obrazovky%202023-12-28%20o%205.32.06%E2%80%AFPM.png)